cpamp/jable-inject/README.md

 # js-injectable

-Decore classes as Injectable to be injected into or injectable into other class constructors.
+Decorate classes as Injectable to inject injectables and also injectable into other class constructors.

 ## Options